-At first it can be difficult to train your eye to see Candlestick patterns when, and as they occur, and so it is practical to insert Candlestick pattern indicators that can be on the alert for these patterns 24 hours of the market.
+At first, it can be difficult to train your eye to see Candlestick patterns as they occur, and so it is practical to insert Candlestick pattern indicators that can be on the alert for these patterns 24 hours of the market.

-Another useful indicator you might want to experiment with:
+Another useful indicator for Candlestick Patterns you might want to experiment with:

 Note: you should not be basing your trades from the candle patterns themselves, but from the candlestick patterns in relation to the market context, along with confirmations from support and resistance.